Dragon8029/100-days-of-code/Attempt5.md

 Still working on finding the info I need from the Web Development Bootcamp course.
 But I am sure that I am getting closer.

 ---

+## D36:
+*Mar 26, 2019*

+Continued working through Web Development Bootcamp.
+I think I will need to continue to the end to find the info I need.
+Oh well, it's all good review.